jamulussoftware/jamuluswebsite/wiki/en/Unregistered-Servers.md

 **Note:** The default port for the current version of Jamulus is **UDP** (not TCP) port **22124**.
 You will usually forward the port **22124** from outside your network to the port **22124** of the machine running the Server.

-**Note:** Your home router may change the IP address of the machine you're running your Server on.
-Depending on your router, you might need to give this machine a static IP address (often under DHCP settings of your router).
+**Note:** Your home router might change the IP address of the computer you're running your Server on.
+Depending on your router, you might need to give this computer a static IP address (often under DHCP settings of your router).

 ### Getting the external IP